ouidhi/future_of_genres/README.md

 If you're more interested in the story the data tells — not the modeling journey — you can jump straight into the final visualizations, forecasts, and genre insights.

+Explore the **historical and predicted trends** for each genre, backed by cultural context and data visualizations:

 👉 [Click here to explore the results.](Forecast_Results.md)

 You'll find: